macphilips/QDSChallenge/README.md

 # QDSChallenge

-> Run gradle build
+## Build and Deploy using Jetty
 ```
-> gradle build
+> gradle jettyRun
 ```
-> The war file to be deployed can be found in <ProjectDir>/build/libs folder
+> The war file to be deployed can be found in build/libs folder

 ## Instructions to build and deploy using IntelliJ
 * Go to Run → Edit Configurations in the top menu.